OverviewAiguille du Refuge m. 3057

 Le Gateau de Riz report (French scale)

-Just behind the hut take a trail towards North up the grassy slopes, heading towards the obvious spur lying on the left side of the reddish face of the peak.
+Approach from Refuge d'Argentiere: just behind the hut take a trail towards North up the grassy slopes, heading towards the obvious spur lying on the left side of the reddish face of the peak.

 P1 Climb a crack, then a chimney 4c, 30m.
 Belay on a good ledge.